IT DOESN'T ALWAYS TAKE A VILLAGE...

 KARL ROWLEY is an experienced Canadian graphic designer with an extraordinary career path.
 For over thirty years he has created, designed, and produced graphic design work that abounds with creativity, precision, and effectiveness.
 He has approached his ever-evolving profession with unapologetic determination and success, from the era of the hand drawn inked board to today’s fully digital era.
 Rowley has worked for some of the most renowned brand names and his designs have been seen, used, and displayed all over the world.
-His career is marked by award-winning creations, some of which have received national and international recognition, like the United Nations World Trade Organization Ulysses Award in June 2011 for his work done for The Accessible Road, or the internationally acclaimed and award-winning short film Ladies and Gentlemen, which was awarded Best Short Film and opened the Montreal World Film Festival in 2005, and the feature documentary The Cabinet of Doctor Ferron, winner of a Canadian Gemini Award in 2004.
+His career is marked by award-winning creations, some of which have received national and international recognition, like the United Nations World Tourism Organization Ulysses Award in June 2011 for his work done for The Accessible Road, or the internationally acclaimed and award-winning short film Ladies and Gentlemen, which was awarded Best Short Film and opened the Montreal World Film Festival in 2005, and the feature documentary The Cabinet of Doctor Ferron, winner of a Canadian Gemini Award in 2004.

 Rowley is a member of the prestigious American Institute of Graphic Arts (AIGA)—The professional association for design, Los Angeles chapter, and a member of the Société des designers graphiques du Québec (SDGQ), affiliated with Canada’s National Certification Body for graphic and communication designers, the Graphic Designers of Canada (GDC).